paul-hammant/tbd/content/alternative-branching-models/index.md

 Not on your life!
 Planned work needs to complete, with estimates guiding when that will be.
 Defects need to be eliminated, formal testing phases need to kick in.
 Here we take the first branch diagram, and overlay red and orange and green to show known build-breaks, build passes missing automated tests won't catch hidden defects, and green for could go live.
-At least for the worst performing with with missing or ineffectual automated testing run in the CI pipelines:
+At least for the worst performing with missing or ineffectual automated testing run in the CI pipelines:

 ![](/images/mainline4.png)